Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Good to know: This sleeping pad is unisex

-This is by far one of the best sleeping pads we’ve ever tested.
-The Therm-a-Rest NeoAir XTherm NXT gets the balance right between weight (regular 453g/1lb), packed size (regular 11.3 x 22.86cm/4.5 x 9 inches), comfort and warmth (a staggering 7.3 R Value), even at some of the higher altitude, colder camps we tested it out and put it through its paces in.
+This is by far one of the best sleeping pads I’ve ever tested.
+The Therm-a-Rest NeoAir XTherm NXT gets the balance right between weight (regular 453g/1lb), packed size (regular 11.3 x 22.86cm/4.5 x 9 inches), comfort and warmth (a staggering 7.3 R Value), even at some of the higher altitude, colder camps I tested it out and put it through its paces in.

-From our tests, we loved how this camping sleeping pad provides a really versatile option.
+From my tests, I loved how this camping sleeping pad provides a really versatile option.
 It’s light enough and cushioned enough to be just as suitable for warmer, summer treks as it is at higher altitudes.
-Even though this pad is on the pricey side (but is inline with the other high end sleeping pads in our line up) you will likely not need any other pad if you decide to buy this offering from Therm-a-Rest.
+Even though this pad is on the pricey side (but is inline with the other high end sleeping pads in our guide) you will likely not need any other pad if you decide to buy this offering from Therm-a-Rest.

-We did find a little bit of pressure on our hips when sleeping sideways on this sleeping pad, and it could do with some noise reductions in future designs, but it also fits easily into a sleeping bag too so you can make the perfect cocoon of comfort and warmth.
+I did find a little bit of pressure on my hips when sleeping sideways on this sleeping pad, and it could do with some noise reductions in future designs, but it also fits easily into a sleeping bag too so you can make the perfect cocoon of comfort and warmth.
 This really is an exceptional sleeping pad!
-Read our full review of the Therm-a-Rest NeoAir XTherm NXT sleeping pad.
+Read my full review of the Therm-a-Rest NeoAir XTherm NXT sleeping pad.

 Rab Stratosphere 4